Kellogg Brown & Root Services v. United States ex rel. Carter

 SUPREME COURT CASES RELATED BY THIS ISSUE

 1. Whether the Wartime Suspension of Limitations Act—a criminal code provision that tolls the statute of limitations for "any offense" involving fraud against the government "[w]hen the United States is at war," 18 U.S.C § 3287, and which the Court has instructed must be "narrowly construed" in favor of repose—applies to claims of civil fraud brought by private relators, and is triggered without a formal declaration of war, in a manner that leads to indefinite tolling.

 2. Whether, contrary to the conclusion of numerous courts, the False Claims Act's so-called "first-to-file" bar, 31 U.S.C. § 3730(b)(5)—which creates a race to the courthouse to reward relators who promptly disclose fraud against the government, while prohibiting repetitive, parasitic claims—functions as a "one-case-at-a-time" rule allowing an infinite series of duplicative claims so long as no prior claim is pending at the time of filing.

-The Chamber filed this brief jointly with The Clearing House Associaiton LLC and the Pharmaceutical Research and Manufacturers of America (PhRMA), The Clearing House Association and the American Medical Association.
+The Chamber filed jointly with The Clearing House Association LLC, the Pharmaceutical Research and Manufacturers of America (PhRMA), The Clearing House Association and the American Medical Association.

 Petition for a writ of certiorari granted 7/1/2014.
 This case has not yet been decided on the merits.